 4 ways to increase the size of your online donations

 As a nonprofit, some of your top priorities have to do with acquiring donations in order to fund your mission, keep your organization running and help your team make a difference in the lives of others.
-Naturally this means the higher the donation amount, the farther it will go in your organization.
+Naturally, this means the higher the donation amount, the farther it will go in your organization.

 In general, across the industry, the average one-time gift is $68, and the average monthly gift is $18 (from email solicitations).
-However, in 2015, 4aGoodCause nonprofits saw an average one-time donation size of $172, and a monthly average of $37; we’ve also seen a one-time gifts as high as $60,000!
+However, in 2015, 4aGoodCause nonprofits saw an average one-time donation size of $172, and a monthly average of $37; we’ve also seen a one-time gift as high as $60,000!

 How do these nonprofits do it?
 Here are four steps you can take to increase the size of your online donations:

 1. Suggest giving amounts

 You probably have seen the suggested giving amounts on other nonprofit pages, or your nonprofit is already using them.
 But what if we told you there is a science behind choosing the right suggested giving amounts?
 The suggested amounts you choose to display should be based on the nature of your organization, the giving behaviors of your donors and context of which you are asking for the gift.

 In The Impact of Social Influence on the Voluntary Provisions of Public Goods, it was found that there was a 12% increase in average donation amounts when donors were subject to “social information conditions”.
 In other words, offering suggested giving levels were helping donors know the amounts that were “appropriate” to give.

 - Suggested giving amounts should be realistic, relevant, and specific to the fundraising campaign.

 - Figure out what your average giver donates and then try to push that average gift slightly higher